 The main goal of the Erasmus+ programme for education, training and sport is to provide professional development as well as study and volunteering experiences for its participants internationally.
-With an increased budget of 3.9 billion for 2022, such opportunities will include millions of people.
+With an increased budget for the new programme, such opportunities will include millions of people.

 The overall horizontal or strategic priorities of the 2021-2027 programme prioritize inclusion and diversity, being more green and digital as well as an enhanced participation of youth in democratic life.